Mongark/superagent/docs/README.md

 Stateful units capable of performing a unit of computation.

 There are two state pipelines:
- - `Exectution` COLD, WARMING, RUNNING, STOPPING, STOPPED.
+ - `Execution` COLD, WARMING, RUNNING, STOPPING, STOPPED.
  - `Termination` TERMINATING, TERMINATED